Best Hotels in Rome

 Villa Spalletti Trivelli

-Villa Spalletti Trivelli is well placed for pretty much everything, from the train station, to the Colosseum and Trevi Fountain, to some of Rome’s best restaurants.
-In terms of the décor, imagine having an antique- and art-stuffed palazzo, complete with elegant formal garden, that has been in your family for over a century – a place with opulent interiors of such historic significance that they are listed by the Italian heritage ministry.
+Villa Spalletti Trivelli is well placed for pretty much everything, from the train station to the Colosseum and Trevi Fountain, to some of Rome’s best restaurants.
+In terms of the décor, imagine having an antique- and art-stuffed palazzo, complete with an elegant formal garden that has been in your family for over a century – a place with opulent interiors of such historical significance that the Italian heritage ministry lists them.
 Well, you do – at least for the duration of your stay.
-Rooms are warm and welcoming with rich fabrics, pastel-hued walls and cashmere throws; the huge spa includes a wonderful Turkish bath (included in the hotel price); and breakfast is a good spread.
+Rooms are warm and welcoming with rich fabrics, pastel-hued walls and cashmere throws; the huge spa includes a beautiful Turkish bath (included in the hotel price); and breakfast is a good spread.

 Singer Palace Hotel

 With its original Art Deco features, two-level terrace overlooking central Rome, and location within striking distance of the most famous landmarks, Singer Palace is a showstopper of a hotel.
-Jewel-toned velvet sofas, plucky printed throw pillows, soft leather butterfly chairs and casually placed fresh flowers complete the sophisticated yet lighthearted vibe.
-The 30 rooms include nine suites, all done in a neutral greige palette with dark parquet floors, elegantly upholstered headboards, whimsical lamps and colorful accent pillows.
-And breakfast is a generous mix of continental buffet and table service à la carte, both included in the room rate.
+Jewel-toned velvet sofas, plucky printed throw pillows, soft leather butterfly chairs, and casually placed fresh flowers complete the sophisticated yet lighthearted vibe.
+The 30 rooms include nine suites in a neutral, greige palette with dark parquet floors, elegantly upholstered headboards, whimsical lamps, and colorful accent pillows.
+Breakfast is a generous mix of continental buffet and table service à la carte; both included in the room rate.

 Casa Fabbrini

-Casa Fabbrini occupies all five floors of a cute 16th-century townhouse, which has been modernized while preserving original features such as worn stone stairs and wood-beamed ceilings.
-Retro design pieces and cool industrial lighting mix it up with jazzy fabrics and colorful ceramics.
-The whole fourth floor has been made into a welcoming living room and kitchen that remains open all day and night.
+Casa Fabbrini occupies all five floors of a cute 16th-century townhouse, modernized while preserving original features such as worn stone stairs and wood-beamed ceilings.
+Retro design pieces and excellent industrial lighting combine with jazzy fabrics and colorful ceramics.
+The fourth floor has been made into a welcoming living room and kitchen that remains open all day and night.
 It’s in a quiet, hidden cul-de-sac that even many locals don’t know about – though it’s in the heart of the centro storico, five minutes’ walk from the Spanish Steps and a short hop from the fashion strip of Via Condotti.

 Hotel de la Ville